 If your hard drive was to suddenly crash or you accidentally deleted an important file or document it could be impossible to recover if you do not back up your computer properly and regularly.
-Backing up your computers important folders, drives, and files is something that should be done on a regular basis.
+Backing up your computer important folders, drives, and files is something that should be done on a regular basis.

 It’s recommended to have a backup scheduled daily, but in some cases a weekly backup would be sufficient, especially if you do not use the computer that often.
+Ethier way, you should plan on backing up your computer frequently to ensure the information is secure

 Many people don’t think about this because it is not something that effects their job daily, but if something were to go wrong they will be wishing that they had been doing proper backups.
 Here is a checklist to help you make sure that you are backing up the right files from the proper locations, and also making sure the backup is set up correctly and regularly.